Zxython/binary_tree/README.md

 # binary_tree
-This is a very simple class I made for creating a binary tree in python
+This is a very simple package I made

 To install just run this command in your terminal